 In November 2010, the Company entered into two separate interest rate swap transactions to manage cash flow variability associated with \$1 billion of the outstanding variable rate term loan debt (the "2010 Swaps").
 The first agreement had a notional amount of \$500 million and became effective in November 2010.
 The agreement swaps three month variable LIBOR contracts for a fixed three year rate of 0.8925% and expired in November 2013.
 The second agreement had a notional amount of \$500 million and became effective in December 2010.
+The agreement swaps three month variable LIBOR contracts for a fixed three year rate of 0.8925% and expired in November 2013.
+The second agreement had a notional amount of \$500 million and became effective in December 2010.
 The agreement swaps three month variable LIBOR contracts for a fixed three year rate of 1.0235% and expired in November 2013.
-The second agreement had a notional amount of \$500 million and became effective in November 2013.
 In August 2011, the Company began utilizing 1-month LIBOR contracts for the underlying senior secured credit facility.
 The Company's change in interest rate selection caused the Company to lose hedge accounting on both of the interest rate swaps.
 The Company recorded subsequent changes in fair value in the Consolidated Statement of Operations and amortized the unrealized losses to Interest expense through November 2013.